-Wrocław once again has a summer night market thanks to the arrival of ‘Nocny Targ Tęczowa’, which made its debut back in May.
+Wrocław once again has a summer night market thanks to the arrival of ‘Nocny Targ Tęczowa’, which made its debut back in May of 2019.

 Besides being home to half-a-dozen or so food trucks, it also sports a couple of bars.
 There’s even a DJ platform and a dancefloor too.
 Events such as open-air cinema screenings are regularly held there on weekends and the place seems to have attracted a fairly loyal crowd.

-The market runs from Thursday-Sunday and stays open as late as 3am on weekends, although this is less likely to happen this year due to the coronavirus restrictions.
+The market runs from Thursday-Sunday and can stay open as late as 3am on weekends, although this is less likely to happen this year due to the coronavirus restrictions.

 Those living in the Muchobór Wielki district will be delighted to see a beach bar come to their neighbourhood, which is a considerable distance away from other summer bars.

 Unlike most of the other beach bars, which are to be found by the river, Hydroplan has been set up next to a pond.